Protein has become one of the most confusing—and frankly overcomplicated—topics in nutrition.

 I’ve personally landed somewhere that might sound “radical” in today’s polarized nutrition world:

-Not as a rigid rule—but as a general framework.
+So no rigid rules—just a general framework.

 It often takes a short period of tracking to understand what that actually looks like on your plate—but I don’t recommend long-term tracking.